-2. Biocompatible: unlike the mercury fillings, white fillings contain no such caustic compounds.
+- Bio-compatible: unlike the silver fillings, these contain no such caustic compounds, like mercury!

-4. Conserves the remaining tooth structure: white fillings do not require a certain "thickness" for them to work.
+- Conserves the remaining tooth structure: “tooth-colored” fillings do not require a certain “thickness” for them to work.
 Silver fillings do.
 So more tooth structure is removed just to make room for the silver.
-This is not the case with white fillings.

-5. Easier to repair: when a white filling needs to be repaired, it can be done without removing the entire filling.
-This is not the case for the amalgam fillings.
+- Easier to repair: when a white filling needs to be repaired, it can be done without removing the entire filling.
+Not so for the amalgam fillings.